GrammaticalFramework/gf-eclipse-plugin/README.markdown

 #### Settings

 1. Add the GF perspective by clicking **Open Perspective &rarr; Other** and choosing **GF**.
-1. Set your paths to the GF executable and libraries by going to **Window &rarr; Preferences &rarr; Grammatical Framework**.
+1. The plugin will try to determine the path to your GF executable automatically.
+You can always check/overwrite it by going to **Window &rarr; Preferences &rarr; Grammatical Framework**.
-_The runtime path is assumed to be `~/.cabal/bin/gf`, which may be wrong depending on your system and how you installed GF._
-_The library path should get automatically set from your environment's `GF_LIB_PATH` variable._
-1. You can also adjust the verbosity level of the GFEP logger.
+1. You can also adjust the verbosity level of the GFEP console log in the preferences window.

 ### Updating the plugin

 1. In Eclipse, go to **Help &rarr; Check for updates**.
 1. Any available updates will appear in the dialog.
 Select them and follow the usual steps.

-#### Upgrading to GFEP 1.2.3
+#### Deprecated stuff

 - If your project has a folder named `(External)` you can safely delete this **via the Eclipse Project Explorer**.
 It is no longer used in GFEP >= 1.2.3
+- If your workspace contains a log file `gfep.log` then you can safely delete it from your system.
+As of version 1.2.4, GFEP uses Eclipse's standard log file at `.metadata/.log`

 ### Project settings